 What is my best course of action?

 Contact your Physiotherapist who, in the course of a clinical examination, will access the spine, shoulders, rib cage, pelvis, legs and feet for abnormalities, asymmetry and weakness.
-X-rays will be recommended if a significant Scoliosis is detected but this may not be needed.
+X-rays will be recommended if a significant Scoliosis is detected but this usually not needed.

 A program of pain relief, strengthening and stretching, restoring full function and preventing a regression of the curvature of the spine will be embarked on.
-Scoliosis can be managed and often reversed, so book a consultation and let us help you again normality as soon as possible.
+Scoliosis can be managed and often reversed, so book a consultation and let us help you again optimal function and comfort as soon as possible.

 Shoulder and Arm